 Meeting with Student.
 An instructor may elect to meet with a student suspected

 of academic misconduct prior to submission of the Academic Violation Report, but is not required to do so.
-If the instructor chooses to meet with the student, he or she should notify the student of the instructor’s intention to report the suspected violation, present the information that supports the alleged academic dishonesty, and give the student the opportunity to provide additional information if the student chooses to do so after the student is made aware of his or her rights under this Instrument.
+If the instructor chooses to meet with the student, the instructor should notify the student of the instructor’s intention to report the suspected violation, present the information that supports the alleged academic dishonesty, and give the student the opportunity to provide additional information if the student chooses to do so after the student is made aware of all rights under this Instrument.

 Sanction Recommendation.
 In the Academic Violation Report, an instructor may recommend appropriate sanctions from among those sanctions available under this Instrument.
 For academic dishonesty violations, a recommended sanction must include at least the minimum sanction as set forth in Section III of this Instrument.